-A reliable hosting also offers free SSL certificates, email forwarding services, backup solutions, auto-installation of WordPress themes and plugins and 24/7 support.
+Reliable hosting like Hostinger offers free SSL certificates, email forwarding services, backup solutions, auto-installation of WordPress themes and plugins, and 24/7 support.

 Related: How To Choose A Webhost Wisely

 The one secret about Blogging is that ‘You don’t need to be a writer to start a blog.’
-It means you don’t need to be obsessed too much with Grammar.
+It means you don’t need to be obsessed too much about Grammatical mistakes.